mcelrath/braidcoin/braidpool_spec.md

 # Payout Update and Settlement Signing

-Once a bitcoin block is mined by the pool, Braidpool will kick off a signing ceremony to create a new Payout Commitment and
+Once a bitcoin block is mined by the pool, Braidpool will kick off a signing ceremony to create a new Payout Commitment and UHPO settlement transaction.

 It is impossible or impractical to sign the payout update and UHPO set transactions prior to mining a block, because the extranonce used by mining